The 10 Best Melody Generator Plugins (2023)

 A big pro of using Melodya is the fact that its interface is very familiar.
 It uses a piano-roll style window, meaning you won't have to convert Melodya-generated melodies and chords to MIDI to get access to all the edit features you're used to.
 It also features three powerful rhythm generators, so you can easily enhance previously-generated musical phrases with groove changes.

 Chordjam's progressions can feature as many as five voices, can be snapped to a certain tempo, and can be adapted to many scales.
-The built-in velocity function is also great for adding groove and expression to chord progressions.
+The built-in velocity function is also great for adding grooves and expressions to chord progressions.
 While it is not as comprehensive as some of the other melody generators on this list, it stands out for being simple, straight-to-the-point, and getting the job done.

 A no-nonsense music-composition assistant app, Riffer is very easy to use.
 Just select a key, choose a root note, and generate a random, short melodic phrase.
 You can change the velocity, quantization, and shuffle so the generated riffs fit your pre-existing song flawlessly.

 The idea behind AudioCipher is very simple: you type a few words inside a box, select a root and scale, and get a corresponding pseudo-random melody.
 Melodies created inside AudioCipher can easily be converted into MIDI and dragged into your DAW of choice (Cubase, Ableton Live, Logic Pro, Reaper, FL Studio, etc).